danawoodman/blog/src/articles/organizing-react-projects.md

 I have found having separate folders just makes importing and finding things harder and also forces you to have to make a lot more decisions about where things should live which is often harder than it should be.

 In additon, a flat structure makes renaming and importing slightly easier because you don't have to deal with inconsistent relative import paths as you would if you had components in a more complicated directory structure.
+Of course, you can get around this by using import mapping using something like `paths` in Typescript but this is not the default behavior of JavaScript projects and requires extra configuration and knowledge.

 For projects with hundreds of components, this structure may fall apart, but I would argue that developers tend to use search to find things more than scrolling down a directly list, so I think the productivity impact is limited.